wso2/docs-mi/en/docs/reference/connectors/gmail-connector/gmail-connector-example.md

 !!! tip
     You may need to update the value of the access token and make other such changes before deploying and running this project.

+{!includes/reference/connectors/exporting-artifacts.md!}

 ## Deployment
 Follow these steps to deploy the exported CApp in the integration runtime.<br>

 **Deploying on Micro Integrator**

-You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.
+You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and execute the following command to start the server.
 Micro Integrator will be started and the composite application will be deployed.
+=== "On MacOS/Linux/CentOS"
+       ```bash
+       sh micro-integrator.sh
+       ```
+=== "On Windows"
+       ```bash
+       micro-integrator.bat
+       ```

 You can further refer the application deployed through the CLI tool.
 See the instructions on [managing integrations from the CLI]({{base_path}}/observe-and-manage/managing-integrations-with-apictl).

-??? note "Click here for instructions on deploying on WSO2 Enterprise Integrator 6"
-    1. You can copy the composite application to the `<PRODUCT-HOME>/repository/deployment/server/carbonapps` folder and start the server.

-    2. WSO2 EI server starts and you can login to the Management Console https://localhost:9443/carbon/ URL.
-Provide login credentials.
-The default credentials will be admin/admin.

-    3. You can see that the API is deployed under the API section.

 ## Testing
 Invoke the API as shown below using the curl command.
 Curl Application can be downloaded from [here](https://curl.haxx.se/download.html).